-N. Maternity
+O. Maternity

-Medica covers medical services for prenatal care, labor and delivery, postpartum care and related complications as described in your Benefit Chart.
+Medica covers medical services for prenatal care, labor and delivery, postpartum care and related complications as described in the Benefit Chart section of this Policy.
 Under the Newborns' and Mothers' Health Protection Act of 1996 Medica may not restrict benefits for any hospital stay in connection with childbirth for the mother or newborn child member to less than 48 hours following a vaginal delivery (or less than 96 hours following a cesarean section).
 However, federal law generally does not prohibit the mother or newborn child member's attending provider, after consulting with the mother, from discharging the mother or her newborn earlier than 48 hours (or 96 hours, as applicable).
 In any case, Medica may not require a provider to obtain prior authorization from Medica for a length of stay of 48 hours or less (or 96 hours, as applicable).

 More than one copayment or coinsurance may be required if you receive more than one service or see more than one provider per visit.
-Medica encourages you to enroll your newborn dependent under the Contract within 31 days from the date of birth, date of placement for adoption or date of adoption.
+Medica encourages you to enroll your newborn dependent under this Policy within 30 days from the date of birth, date of placement for adoption or date of adoption.